adrianoadum/work-at-olist/README.md

 # Work at Olist - Test Implementation

-This is a test resolution for a job application at [Olist](https://olist.com/) as Python Web Developer.
+This fork is a test resolution for a job application at [Olist](https://olist.com/) as Python Web Developer.

 The project is an API responsible for:
 - Register phone call records
-- Geneate monthly bill
+- Generate monthly bill

 ## Deployed instance
 The project was deployed on Heroku.